bahlo/arne.me/content/weekly/_index.md

 +++

-This is my newsletter, where I collect interesting stories from all over the web that every sunday.
+This is my newsletter, where I collect interesting stories from all over the web every sunday.
 It's meant to be consumed via email and the archives are always a week behind, so make sure to [subscribe](https://arnesweekly.email).